 Lumosity users start with a Fit Test to determine their baseline scores and how they compare to other users in the same age group and then begin daily workouts that challenge the five core cognitive abilities.
 And because the games adapt to the user’s skill level, Lumosity promises to be a continuous, yet fun, challenge.

 iCare Health Monitor isn’t a single app, but a series of apps that allow users to regularly monitor health stats such as blood pressure, heart rate, and lung capacity.
-There are even apps to measure blood lipids and blood oxygen, evaluate hearing, vision, color blindness, and psychological index – all with no additional gadgets or tools.
+There are even apps to measure blood lipids and blood oxygen, evaluate hearing loss, vision, color blindness, and psychological index – all with no additional gadgets or tools.
 Users can track their most important health stats daily, analyze trends over time, and even get access to workouts, games, and interactive training programs.

 4. Sleep Time